 THE OIL MARKET PRE FINANCIAL CRISIS.
 Analysts predicted increased energy demand from emerging markets and oil prices were expected to exceed $200 dollars per barrel.
 The managers of the oil companies had “anchored” their expectations at these levels and therefore continued with drilling and investments.
 This eventually led to oversupply.
 The oil companies had also borrowed heavily during the good times, which made them extra sensitive to a sharp correction in the oil price.

 STEADY-EDDIE WINS THE RACE.
-Studies have shown that companies with low asset growth have had higher returns than companies with high asset growth.
-Low interest rates, for example, mean that more people invest (on weak bases) at the same time as asset prices rise – until reality catches up.
+Companies with low asset growth have had higher returns than companies with high asset growth.
 The authors of The Journal of Finance believe that a company’s asset growth is a stronger variable for return than traditional value investment (low price to equity), size (market capitalization) or momentum (short and long term).